kiet019/mathutil-ant/README.md

-# Welcome to Math Utinity Repository
+# Welcome to Math Utility Repository
 ### You will find this repo the following stuff (Java source code);

 * A demonstration of using static to create a custom Math library